easysolutionpro/ng-cqrs/README.md

 ## Description

 A lightweight **CQRS** module for [Angular](https://angular.io) framework.
 Action handler and query handler module are loaded with lazy-load at the moment of action or query call.
+Action handler and query handler are Angular modules and can use Angular libraries in dependencies.
+Just `1.6kb` minified and gzipped.

 ## Installation